Large fireworks warehouse in Liuyang — factory-direct wholesale supply chain

 How much cheaper is factory direct than domestic wholesale?

 Landed cost usually comes in 30–50% under wholesale.
 Small items — sparklers, assortment packs — can hit 55%+.
-Exact figure depends on mix and destination, but the gap is always meaningful.
+The exact figure depends on mix and destination, but it is usually a meaningful gap.

 Is one container too much if I'm running a single stand?